husker-dev/native-kt/README.md

 }
 ```

-### CMake tips
+### Memory lifecycle
-- Do not specify the compiler type in your CMake configuration - it may break the whole compilation.
-- It is not recommended to use compiler-specific arguments without checking for the compiler type.
-  The default compiler is clang, but emscripten can also be used, where the arguments won't work.
+There is no API for manual memory management, but it is important to understand the memory lifecycle.

+#### ➡️ Incoming pointers

+All pointer variables from function arguments (strings, arrays, ...) , **must not** be freed or stored outside this function.<br>
+Before function execution, actual Kotlin String/Array data is copied to the pointers, and freed after completion.

+In other words, if you want to store the string in native code, you **must** copy it to your own allocated memory.

+> This behavior may be modified in the future.

+#### ⬅️ Outcoming pointer

+When you return a pointer, it will not be used "as is" in Kotlin variables. <br>
+Data will be **copied** to actual Kotlin objects, but pointer will not be freed.

+However, you can add `[Dealloc]` annotation to the function in the `api.idl` file - it will free the pointer after execution.

+It's also important to consider string literals.<br>
+If you have a statement like `return "my literal"`, you **must not** use `[Dealloc]` annotation.

 ## Usage in Kotlin

 When Gradle project is loaded, it generates functions based on your `api.idl`.

+By default, all code is generated in `natives.[name]` classpath.<br>
+It can be changed when declaring a module in `build.gradle` using the `classPath` option.

-Before you can call your native function, you must initialize the library.
+Before you can call your native function, you must load the library.<br>
 You can do it synchronously or asynchronously.

-Initialization is required once per process before calling any native functions.
 > ⚠️ Note that synchronous initialization will not work in `Kotlin/JS`.

 ```kotlin